 * 5/5: Cinco de Mayo--Day celebrating Mexico's victory over occupying French forces; day to mourn Hispanic victims of exploitation (past and present), make peace, and celebrate empowerment of Hispanic Americans.
 [On 5/5/1862, 4,000 Mexican soldiers defeated 8,000 better-equipped French soldiers at the Battle of Puebla.]

 * 5/9: Day the world's nations committed to reducing greenhouse gas emissions, which are causing climate change (1992); day to mourn the failure to reduce these emissions.
 [Due to these emissions, the planet has already started to experience the impacts of climate change: increased extremes of summer dryness (heat waves, droughts, and wildfires) and winter wetness (flooding); an increase in extreme weather (hurricanes and tornados); an increase of sea level (loss of coastline and loss of fresh water); a decrease in glaciers and polar ice caps; an increase in volcanic eruptions and earthquakes; loss of human habitat; loss of food availability (increase in food costs); and loss of plant and animal species (on land, in the oceans, and on the ice caps).]
 [Framework Convention on Climate Change: adopted 5/9/1992; signed 6/4/1992; entered into force 3/21/1994.]
 [Text of Convention] [The Kyoto Protocol, which includes mandatory reduction goals, was adopted by 180 nations 12/11/1997, signed 3/16/1998, and entered into force 2/16/2005.]
 [Text of Protocol] [The U.S. has refused to ratify the Protocol.
+Total U.S. emissions have increased by 11% from 1990 to 2010.
+They have been increasing at an annual average rate of .5%.
 The U.S. is the biggest polluter on the planet.
 25% of the planet's carbon dioxide emissions is emitted by the U.S.] [For more information, see U.N.
-Framework Convention on Climate Change website; Intergovernmental Panel on Climate Change website; Center for International Environmental Law website; Greenpeace website; EarthJustice website; Columbia University website on Assessments of Impacts and Adaptations to Climate Change in Multiple Regions and Sectors.
+Framework Convention on Climate Change website; Intergovernmental Panel on Climate Change website; Center for International Environmental Law website; Greenpeace website; EarthJustice website; U.S. E.P.A. website on U.S. emissions 1990-2010; Columbia University website on Assessments of Impacts and Adaptations to Climate Change in Multiple Regions and Sectors.
 See also Wikipedia article on the Kyoto Protocol.]
 [All should demand universal observance of practices that effectively reduce greenhouse gas emissions.]

 * 5/22: Biological Diversity Day--Day to recognize that the survival of humanity is dependent on the survival of the many diverse species on the Earth: The extinction of other species will bring about our own extinction.
 [There has been a 40% loss of species between 1970 and 2000 due to habitat destruction, over-harvesting, and pollution.
 Our unsustainable consumption exceeds the biological capacity of the Earth by about 20%.]
 [See U.N. website on International Day for Biological Diversity.]
 [And see the Convention on Biological Diversity: signed 6/5/1992; entered into force 12/29/1993.]
 [Text of Convention] [And see the Convention on Biological Diversity website.]
 [The Convention on Biological Diversity was contracted to ensure conservation of biodiversity, sustainable use of biodiversity, and the fair and equitable sharing of the benefits arising from the use of genetic resources.]
 [For more information, see Center for International Environmental Law website.]
 [All should demand universal observance of practices that effectively preserve all species of life, and should demand an end to habitat destruction, over-harvesting, and pollution of all kinds.] [a/k/a International Day for Biological Diversity, World Biological Diversity Day, Biodiversity Day]